mehulkar/mehulkar.com/source/blog/2022/12/one-hour-with-enhance.md

 tags: programming, frontend, web
 ---

-I came across [Enhance](https://enhance.dev) and wanted to build a web form that sends data to a google spreadsheet.
+I wanted to build a web form that sends data to a google spreadsheet, and had recently came across [Enhance](https://enhance.dev).
 I was immediately attracted its promise of "it's just HTML" and web components, so I spent ~an hour with learning the basics by reading the [Quick start](https://enhance.dev/docs/) docs and watching the three video walkthroughs.
 Seemed simple enough!
 Enhance ships with:

-1. File based routing, where an API route matches the "server" render based on file name.
+1. File based routing, where an API route matches the "server render" based on file name.

-    For example `app/pages/index.html` would be preceded by `app/api/index.mjs`.
+    For example: `app/pages/index.html` is preceded by `app/api/index.mjs` and data from the latter is made available to the former.

 2. Automatic Custom Element definition and registration

-    Just export a function in `app/elements/my-element.mjs` and then use `<my-element>`!
+    Just export a function in `app/elements/my-element.mjs` and use `<my-element>`!
     This was really nice, because `customElements.define('my-element', ...)` has always felt like a turn off to me.
-Let me write components and _you_ else make them available!
+Let me write components and _you_ make them available!

-This was enough to get started, but I ran into a few issues:
+This was enough to get excited and give it a shot, but I ran into a few issues:

-1. `npm create @enhance ./my-app -y` threw an error
+1. `npm create @enhance ./my-app -y` threw an error:

     ```sh
     ENOENT: no such file or directory, rename '/Users/mehulkar/dev/my-app/_.gitignore' -> '/Users/mehulkar/dev/my-app/.gitignore'
     ```

-    Digging deeper, the `@enhance/create` package is just copying a template directory and the failure to [copy the `gitignore` file][1] _should_ have worked.
+    Looking at the source, the `@enhance/create` package copies a template directory.
+    [Copying the `gitignore` file][1] _should_ have worked.
 In fact, cloning the source and executing the script worked fine.
 My guess is that `npm create` is using a cached version, although the `npm` debug logs do not indicate what version is executed, so I can't say for sure.
     I stopped debugging here, since the fix was pretty simple.